 But, in a store when you and I are in line and you say “fun pants” and I say “thanks!
 I love them too.
 I mean, if I have to wear workout clothes for a living they should be cute!” and then you say “oh, yeah, what do you do?”
 Well, then I’m not pushing my business on you.
 You invited me into the conversation.
 I just found a way to bring up that I wear workout clothes for a living.
-When I tell you “I teach Pilates down the street at Westwood Pilates have you been?”
+When I tell you “I teach Pilates down the street across from the Starbucks.
+Do you know it?”
 I’m not pressuring you, I am just answering your question and asking you one back.
 My question about if they have been to my studio will get me a couple answers: 1) have they been to the studio where I work 2) if they have done Pilates ( I know I didn’t ask that but they’ll probably answer that hidden question) and given that LA is so neighborhood-based I’ll know if that is even convenient for them.

 - What do you do?

 - Why should they do it with you?